dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Greater than the tread of mighty armies is an idea whose time has come.
+  God is a thought who makes crooked all that is straight.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (998 days)
+## 🌟 Experiences (999 days)

 ### 🧮 Programming languages